Selected Research

 ACCESSIBILITY AND EQUALITY

-Our policies on Admission, Equality and Diversity, Non-discrimination and Anti-harassment, ensure equal access and prevent discrimination based on age, physical ability, gender, sexual orientation, economic status, ethnicity, religious affiliation, or political persuasion.
-Obtaining a higher education degree is important for breaking cycles of exclusion, and USJ is committed to providing students with a diversified culture and environment.
+Our policies on Admission, Non-discrimination and Anti-harassment, ensure equal access and prevent discrimination based on age, physical ability, gender, sexual orientation, economic status, ethnicity, religious affiliation, or political persuasion.
+Obtaining a higher education degree is important for breaking cycles of exclusion, and USJ is committed to providing students with a diverse culture and environment.
+The Equality and Diversity Policy (last reviewed in November 2024) applies to all students and staff at USJ.
+Point 2 of this policy confirms that USJ recognises that all people are equal in dignity and, as such, should be respected.
+No one, therefore, should be favoured or discriminated against because of age, physical ability, gender, sexual orientation, economic status, ethnicity, religious affiliation, or political persuasion.

 For students in our care, we provide a wide range of support measures to meet the financial, housing, academic, and counselling needs of students from underrepresented groups, as well as students with special needs.
 USJ promotes equal access to education and work for people with disabilities in accordance with the Convention on the Rights of Persons with Disabilities.